TX56 and TX57 Nav/Com

 You might be a VFR pilot wanting VOR navigational back up, a flight school seeking an easy to use training platform or a serious VFR/IFR operator looking for reliable digital capabilities.
 Trig’s ‘better by design’ approach has created a Nav/Com that meets all these requirements – it will enhance your navigation and communication throughout all phases of flight.

 The TX56 family of products are available with 8.33 kHz channel spacing or conventional 25 kHz spacing, with 10 Watt or 16 Watt transmit power.
 The TX56A and TX57A are 760 channel radio versions (non 8.33 kHz for use outside Europe).

-The TX56 is now shipping, speak to your Approved Trig Dealer to find out more.
+Speak to your Approved Trig Dealer to find out more.